MobileProto16/Mobile-Proto-16/lesson4/README.md

-# Lesson 4 - Listviews, Adapters, Debugging
+# Lesson 4 - Listviews, Adapters, Debugging, and Butterknife

 **The assignment(s) in this README are due on at 6:30pm on Monday, Sept 19.**